NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 In a reflection library, potential use cases may include:
 - When implementing an "auto fixture" testing framework (a framework used for quickly creating test data), the ability to retrieve the type information of fields based on their names is required.
 This information is then used to generate a value of the same type and assign it to the generated instance.
 - When implementing serialization/deserialization, the ability to retrieve the type information of fields based on their names is necessary.
 This information is then used to generate a value of the same type and assign it to the generated instance.
-- When implementing assignment validation in a reflection library, it is necessary to determine whether the type of field matches and if it is assignable.
+- When implementing assignment validation in a reflection library, it is necessary to determine whether the type of reflected_field matches and if it is assignable.

 To achieve this capability, we need to address the following problems:
 - Constraint 1: C++ is a statically-typed system, meaning that dynamic types cannot be determined or generated at runtime.
-Therefore, to generate type information at compile-time, we need to employ a mechanism that generates all the relevant information related to fields, such as "field name," "offset relative to its enclosing type," and "field type information."
+Therefore, to generate type information at compile-time, we need to employ a mechanism that generates all the relevant information related to fields, such as "reflected_field name," "offset relative to its enclosing type," and "reflected_field type information."
 - Constraint 2: Although it is possible to retrieve type information using `typeid(T).name()` or `typeid(T).hashcode()`, this information cannot be used to reconstruct types.
 - Constraint 3: Considering the aforementioned requirements, we need a solution that allows us to store both the type information and all related information in a single container for easy querying or traversal.
   - It is worth noting that this aspect will be a crucial consideration in designing this functionality because certain features in C++, such as template specialization, inheritance, and `std::any`, allow for storage in a container but result in the loss of type information (as mentioned later in the text).